hossain-khan/kids-math-tutor/webapp/docs/ADMIN_SETUP.md

 ### Can't Remember Password
 - Check `wrangler.json` in development
-- For production, use `wrangler secret list` to verify it's set
+- For production, use `npx wrangler secret list` to verify it's set
 - Contact your infrastructure team if needed

 ## Future Enhancements